emtrion/elbe-gui/README.md

 Currently, only the versions 2.0 - 2.4 are fully supported.
 It might work with other versions but functionality is not guaranteed.

 Todo:
-* create an initVM  from frontend
-* right-click context menu
 * multi-selection in delete dialog
-* creation of update-packages for elbe-updated

 **Note:**